hhvm/user-documentation/guides/hack/08-generic-types-and-functions/20-reified-generics.md

 ## Type testing and assertion with `is` & `as` expressions

-Suppose you have a `vec<mixed>` and you want to extract all type `T` from it.
+Suppose you have a `vec<mixed>` and you want to extract all types `T` from it.
 Prior to reified generics, you'd need to implement a new function for each type `T` but with reified generics you can do this in a generic way.
 Start by adding the keyword `reify` to the type parameter list.

 ```Hack
 function filter<<<__Enforceable>> reify T>(vec<mixed> $list): vec<T> {